Social Norm Bias: Residual Harms of Fairness-Aware Algorithms: Introduction

 \section{Introduction}

 As automated decision-making systems play a growing role in our daily lives, concerns about algorithmic unfairness have come to light.
-It is well-documented that machine learning (ML) algorithms can perpetuate existing social biases and discriminate against marginalized populations \citep{buolamwini2018gender, noble2018algorithms, stark_stanhaus_anthony_2020}.
-To avoid algorithmic discrimination based on sensitive attributes, various approaches to measure and achieve "algorithmic fairness'' have been proposed.
+It is well-documented that machine learning (ML) algorithms can perpetuate existing social biases \citep{buolamwini2018gender, noble2018algorithms, stark_stanhaus_anthony_2020}.
+To avoid algorithmic discrimination based on sensitive attributes, various approaches to measure and achieve ``algorithmic fairness'' have been proposed.
 These approaches are typically based on \textit{group fairness}, which partitions a population into groups based on a protected attribute (e.g., gender, race, or religion) and then aims to equalize some metric of the system across the groups \citep{hardt2016equality, agarwal2018reductions,dwork2012fairness, pleiss2017fairness, kamiran2012decision,lohia2019bias}.

 Group fairness makes the implicit assumption that a group is defined solely by the possession of particular characteristics \citep{hu2020s}, ignoring the heterogeneity within groups.
-For example, much of the existing work on gender bias in ML compares groups based on binary gender; however, different women's experiences of gender and concept of womanhood may vary drastically \citep{shields2008gender,wood2009gender}.
-These approaches do not account for the complex, multi-dimensional nature of concepts like gender and race \citep{hanna2020towards, butler2011gender}.
-Consider for instance social norms which represent the implicit expectations of how particular groups behave.
-In many settings, adherence to or deviations from these expectations result in harm, but current algorithmic fairness approaches overlook whether and how ML may replicate these harms.
+For example, most work on gender bias in ML compares groups (and typically assumes there are only two groups); however, different women's experiences of gender and concept of womanhood vary drastically \citep{shields2008gender,wood2009gender}.
+These approaches do not account for the complex, multi-dimensional nature of concepts like gender and race \citep{hanna2020towards, butler2011gender}, and how this intersects with discrimination.
+Consider, for instance, social norms which represent the implicit expectations of how particular groups behave.
+In many settings, adherence to or deviations from social norms result in harm, but current algorithmic fairness approaches overlook whether and how ML replicates these harms.

-In this work, we characterize Social Norm Bias (\snob)\textemdash the associations between an algorithm's predictions and individuals' adherence to social norms\textemdash as a source of algorithmic unfairness.
-We study \snob~through the task of occupation classification on a dataset of online biographies.
-In this setting, masculine/feminine \snob~occurs when an algorithm favors biographies written in ways that adhere to masculine/feminine gender norms, respectively.
-We examine how existing algorithmic fairness techniques neglect this issue.